| News & Events (2006 Archive)November 7, 2006 New CME Identifier Released: CME-416 CME-416 was assigned

 Networks Joins MITRE's Common Malware Enumeration (CME) Editorial Board."
 The release describes what CME is, notes the main purpose of CME is to facilitate the adoption of a shared neutral indexing capability for malware, and describes the role of the CME

+Editorial Board.
 The release also includes a quote from Jose Nazario, senior security engineer and worm researcher at Arbor Networks, who states: "Arbor Networks is excited to work with the anti-virus community, MITRE and US-CERT to address the many challenges in fighting malware threats today.
 CME will become a vital component of any timely, complete anti-malware solution, and we're proud to offer a unique, network-centric perspective to the board to help better define malware that threatens enterprise networks daily."
+Arbor Networks is a member of the CME

 Editorial Board and the CME Sample Redistribution

-CME Program Manager Julie Connolly and OVAL Technical Lead Matthew N. Wojcik presented a briefing on May 3, 2006 entitled "Vulnerability,
+Group.
+Back to top May 3, 2006 CME Presents Briefing at GFIRST National Conference 2006 CME Program Manager Julie Connolly and OVAL Technical Lead Matthew N. Wojcik presented a briefing on May 3, 2006 entitled "Vulnerability,

 Secure Configuration, and Malware Information Exchange Using CVE, OVAL,